rmak05/Flight_Booking_System/README.md

    ./main.exe
    ```

-7. Your program must now be running.
+7. The program must now be running.

 # Overview of various sections of the program